 The vast majority of licenses sold separately by the Company (thus representing a separate performance obligation) are intended to provide the customer with a right to use the intellectual property, which means revenues from the sale of such licenses are recognized at the point in time at which control of the licence is transferred to the customer.
-This is tantamount to stating that in the case of own licenses sold without significant related services, regardless of the licence.
+This is tantamount to stating that in the case of own licenses sold without significant related services, regardless of the licensing period, the arising revenues are recognized on a one-off basis at the point in time of transferring control of the licence.
 We have also identified instances of selling licenses the nature of which is to provide a right to access the intellectual property.
 Those licenses are, as a rule, sold for a definite period.
 Up until 31 December 2017, in line with our accounting policy for licenses granted for a definite period, the arising revenues were recognized over time (throughout the licensing period).
 In accordance with IFRS 15, the Company now recognizes such revenues based on the determination whether the license provides the customer with a right to access or a right to use.